bocfd/b-o-c/README.md

 ## Overview

-This repository is a working space for developing the core ideas behind the “Body of Civilization” framework.
+This repository is a working space for developing the core ideas behind the framework.
 The project examines how feedback maintains coherence in living systems, and how breakdowns in feedback affect communities, institutions, and large-scale governance structures.

 The goal is not to write a manifesto, but to build a clear, testable model of how social systems stay aligned with the people they serve — and what happens when they don’t.